nicktaras/wma_file_converter/README.md

 # audio_converter

-a pyton application to convert audio files from wma to mp3 or ogg.
+a python application to convert audio files from wma to mp3 or ogg.

 ![alt text](https://raw.githubusercontent.com/nicktaras/audio_converter/master/Screenshot%202020-03-02%20at%2022.39.23.png?raw=true)